HexalCCG/hexal/card-design/pre-design.md

 - Discard
   - Resolved spells, dead monsters, and cards discarded from the deck go in the discard pile
   - Always face up, and can be viewed at any time - but order is preserved
-- Removed from play
+- Exile
-  - Can be thought of as physically destroyed - cannot be interacted with at all
+  - Cannot normally be interacted with